Discover how districts nationwide are securing complete funding for innovative SmartLabs. LEARN MORE!

 Explore the following federal grant opportunities:

-- Office of Elementary & Secondary Education: This office of the United States Department of Education (OESE) is responsible for overseeing federal programs and policies related to elementary and secondary education.
-One of the main roles of the OESE is distributing federal funding to support K-12 education, including the Elementary and Secondary School Emergency Relief (ESSER) Fund.
-The ESSER funds were established to assist schools with COVID-19 prevention and post-COVID response activities in support of students’ social-emotional well-being and academic achievement.
-ESSER funds are available until September 2024.
+• Office of Elementary & Secondary Education: This office of the United States Department of Education (OESE) is responsible for overseeing federal programs and policies related to elementary and secondary education.
+One of the main roles of the OESE is distributing federal funding to support K-12 education.
+Following the COVID-19 pandemic, the OESE was responsible for overseeing The Elementary and Secondary School Emergency Relief (ESSER) funds in support of students’ social-emotional well-being and academic achievement.
+While ESSER funds are no longer available, the OESE offers other programs and grants for K-12 funding.

 It’s important to note that though federal grants are widely available — or perhaps because they’re open to such a broad range of schools — they are often not the first choice for government grant money.
 Some federal grants may have requirements that aren’t applicable to your state, such as meeting Common Core standards, or lack the specific assistance needed to reach a state’s unique student population.
-That’s why it’s recommended to look into regional and local options, such as what’s offered by your state government.
+That’s why it’s recommended to look into regional and local options, such as what’s offered by your state government.ptions, such as what’s offered by your state government.

 State Grants and Funding